 The LaBelles needed work and Minneapolis needed workers.
 Upon arriving in the city, Ovid’s family moved straight into the heart of the mill district on the east bank of the Mississippi River.
 Ovid and the couple’s older sons found plenty of work as day laborers.
 The family couldn’t afford much for living quarters.
 In fact, the LaBelles’ first residence in Minneapolis was the oldest house in the city.
 Ovid’s 1913 obituary states quite clearly (in French) that “35 years ago he resided in the Godfrey House, the first house constructed in Minneapolis.”

 Nowadays, the Ard Godfrey House is preserved as a museum, a memorial to the earliest Euro-American settlement at St. Anthony Falls.
-In 1848, prominent early Minnesota businessman Franklin Steele hired Ard Godfrey to build the first dam and commercial sawmill at the falls.
-Godfrey used some of the fresh-sawed lumber to build a small but surprisingly spacious five-bedroom home for his family.
-The house stood on the east side of the river in what would be incorporated as the city of St. Anthony in 1855.
-Godfrey sold the house in 1853 in order to move across the river to Minneapolis.
-There he built a home and mill just below Minnehaha Falls.
+In 1848, prominent early Minnesota businessman Franklin Steele hired Maine native Ard Godfrey to build the first dam and commercial sawmill at the falls.
+As part of the deal to bring Godfrey west, Steele agreed to build a house for Godfrey and his family.
+According to a 1983 report on the house’s history, two French-Canadians, Charles Mousseau and James Brissette, built the small but surprisingly spacious five-bedroom home for Godfrey’s family to live in.
+The house stood on the east side of the river in an area that would be incorporated as the city of St. Anthony in 1855.
+The Godfrey family vacated the house in 1853 in order to move across the river to Minneapolis.
+There Are Godfrey built a new home and mill just below Minnehaha Falls.
 (St. Anthony and Minneapolis merged in 1872.)

 When the 1880 census was taken, 28 people from six families were enumerated at the one and only address on the 100 block of Prince Street (site of the Godfrey House):